espressif/esp-idf/docs/en/api-reference/peripherals/adc_oneshot.rst

     On the other hand, :cpp:func:`adc_continuous_io_to_channel` and :cpp:func:`adc_continuous_channel_to_io` can be used to know the ADC channels and ADC IOs.

 To make these settings take effect, call :cpp:func:`adc_oneshot_config_channel` with above configuration structure.
 You should specify an ADC channel to be configured as well.
-Especially, this :cpp:func:`adc_oneshot_config_channel` can be called multiple times to configure different ADC channels.
-Drvier will save these per channel configurations internally.
+This function (:cpp:func:`adc_oneshot_config_channel`) can be called multiple times to configure different ADC channels.
+The Driver will save each of these channel configurations internally.

 Configure Two ADC Channels